thomazjb/Kepler/README.md

 # ATENTION - THIS A FORK

 THIS REPO IS NOT OFFICIALLY RELATED TO THE ORIGINAL REPO!
+IF YOU WANT THE ORIGINAL ARCHIVES YOU CAN FOUND AT https://github.com/Quackster/Kepler

 # Kepler